 During the migration season, the Manly to Spit can also be a great walk in Sydney to offer up views of whales passing by Sydney’s east coast, but if you don’t get to see the real thing, then there are Aboriginal rock engravings along the way that provide a great history lesson.

 Bondi to Manly

-It has its own app, so you know where you are along the trail, and it also provides recommended itineraries (it’s broken down into 8 sections) so that you can complete it in style.
-These start from two days but can extend into a seven day walk if you have the time, patience and the need to break it down.
+It has its own app, so you know where you are along the trail, and it also provides recommended itineraries (it’s broken down into 8 sections) so that you can complete them in style.
+These start from two days but can extend into a seven-day walk if you have the time, patience and the need to break it down.

 Figure 8 Pools

-The Royal National Park, south of Sydney city, is simply teeming with various bushwalks, which combine together to create one mammoth 26km trail that can be completed over a course of a few days.
-However, one of our favourite, smaller walks within that is the trek to Figure 8 Pools.
+The Royal National Park, south of Sydney city, is simply teeming with various bushwalks, which combine to create one mammoth 26km trail that can be completed over a course of a few days.
+However, one of the best walks within that is the trek to Figure 8 Pools.
 The Figure 8 Pool itself (it’s just the one pool) is a naturally-occurring pool that literally resembles the number 8.
 It’s certainly Instagrammable, although just how much you’re impressed by it will depend on how much you hype it up beforehand.